vgololobov/rEFInd/README.txt

 script; however, you must be running under Linux or OS X to do this.
 If you're using either of those OSes, simply typing "./install.sh" will generally install rEFInd.
 If you have problems with this method, though, you'll have to do a manual installation.
+The install.sh script supports a number of options that you might want to use; consult the docs/refind/installing.html file for details.

 To install the binary package manually, you must first access your EFI System Partition (ESP).
 You can then place the files from the refind